Removal of Tribes to Oklahoma

 Missouri became a state.

-- 1824 Quapaws ceded all their lands in Arkansas Territory, moving to northwest Louisiana and residing with the Caddo.
+- 1824 Quapaw ceded their lands in Arkansas Territory, moving to northwest Louisiana and residing with the Caddo.

 Fort Gibson and Fort Towson were established in Indian Territory to provide protection for tribes moving from the East.

 - 1828Andrew Jackson is elected president.